Roswell DUI Lawyers

 The Roswell DUI Task Force officers aggressively make DUI traffic stops.
 Again, with warmer weather here, outdoor events are happening, and we are anticipating a heavy law enforcement presence by the Roswell Police Department.
 This will include concentrated patrols, aggressive traffic enforcement – even minor offenses, and multi-jurisdictional DUI sobriety checkpoints (roadblocks).

 To build a strong DUI defense in Georgia, our Roswell DUI lawyers start by learning everything possible about your case from you.
-Based on this core information, our attorneys and investigator can search for more favorable evidence using specialized resources to determine if your arrest’s testing and other details were accurate and legal.
-This forms the basis for a solid drunken driving defense in Georgia.
+Based on this core information, our attorneys can search for more favorable evidence using specialized resources to determine if your arrest’s testing and other details were accurate and legal.
+This forms the basis for a solid drunken driving defense in your DUI case in Roswell.
 We obtain videos, 911 calls, possible surveillance videos, police reports, road/scene conditions documents, and more.
 There are times when we even use the services of toxicologists, accident reconstructionists, private investigators, breath test/field sobriety experts, medical professionals, and video illustrators, to name a few, to help build a solid DUI defense in your Roswell case.
 Our experienced Roswell DUI lawyers analyze a case from the initial stop or reason why the police were involved, look for suppression issues with the admissibility of field sobriety tests or state chemical tests (breath, blood, or urine tests), and develop strategies in how to conduct best administrative license suspension hearings, preliminary/committal motion hearings, and trial.
-Our team approach is an effective way to ensure we are thorough in defending your Roswell DUI charges.
+This approach is an effective way to ensure we are thorough in defending your Roswell DUI charges.

 Can I enter a guilty plea and avoid hiring an experienced Roswell DUI defense lawyer?

 There is a saying that “a person who represents himself has a fool for a client.”
 DUI cases are one of the most severe cases prosecuted in Roswell Municipal Court or Fulton County State Court.
-It is not a good idea to enter a guilty plea yourself and not hire an experienced Roswell DUI defense lawyer.
+It is not a good idea to represent yourself and not hire an experienced Roswell DUI defense lawyer.
 Even if you think you are guilty and may not want to fight your case all the way, there are matters that a skilled Roswell DUI defense lawyer is better able to handle than someone representing him or herself.
-Here are some reasons why you may consider hiring us rather than representing yourself:
+Here are some reasons why you may consider hiring Chestney & Sullivan rather than representing yourself:

-- If your license is suspended for refusing the State’s chemical test from losing a license suspension hearing or failing to address a license suspension hearing within 30 days from your arrest, your Georgia driver’s license or driving privileges will be suspended for a year with NO PERMIT.
+• If your license is suspended for refusing the State’s chemical test from losing a license suspension hearing or failing to address a license suspension hearing within 30 days from your arrest, your Georgia driver’s license or driving privileges will be suspended for a year with NO PERMIT.
 Properly coordinating and handling the criminal case along with the license suspension action can improve your chances of being able to drive.

-- Sometimes, the prosecutor gives a bad plea offer.
+• Sometimes, the prosecutor gives a bad plea offer.
 Even if you decide not to contest your case, an experienced DUI defense attorney familiar with the Roswell Municipal Court and Fulton County State Court or Superior Court can assess a plea offer to determine if it is worth taking or rejecting and decide to take your case to trial.

-- If you decide to represent yourself at trial, the Georgia Rules of Evidence still apply.
+• If you decide to represent yourself at trial, the Georgia Rules of Evidence still apply.
 Lawyers go to law school for years to learn these rules, and you will be at the mercy of a skilled prosecutor and judge if you are not careful.

 Administrative License Suspension